syncfusion-content/maui-docs/MAUI/DataForm/Working-with-DataForm.md

 You can set label icon instead of using label text.
 Example:- You have a PhoneNumber editor, and the editor label is PhoneNumber.
 Here You can use a phone image for the label.

 Right-click on the phone image and change the build action to "Embedded resource" and configure an image in.csproj.
-Directly add the name of the image by using the [LeadingLabelIcon] `Link` property in [DataFormItem] `Link`.
+Directly add the name of the image by using the [LeadingLabelIcon] property in [DataFormItem].

 {% tabs %}
-{% highlight MainPage.xaml.cs %}
+{% highlight C# %}

     dataForm.GenerateDataFormItem += OnGenerateDataFormItem;